aws-amplify/docs/docs/lib/restapi/fragments/native_common/authz/common.md

 }
 ```

-Also in `amplifyconfiguration.json` file, under `awsCognitoAuthPlugin` will contain the corresponding Cognito configuration values that refer to the Cognito User Pool you want to use.
+Your `amplifyconfiguration.json` should contain Cognito configuration in the `awsCognitoAuthPlugin` block, including details about your Cognito user pool:
 ```json
 {
     "CognitoUserPool": {